systemd-report - Man Page

 Acquire a list of metric families from all local services providing them, and write them to standard output.
 This returns primarily static information about metrics, their data types and human readable description, without values.

-Match expressions similar to those supported by metrics are supported for describe-metrics, too.
+Match expressions supported by metrics are supported by describe too.

 Added in version 260.